vjelic/rocprofiler-compute-glog-fork/docs/how-to/analyze/cli.rst

    * Visualized memory chart requires the width of the terminal output to be greater than or equal to 234 to display the whole chart properly.
    * Visualized Roofline chart is adapted to the initial terminal size only.
 If it is not clear, you may need to adjust the terminal size and regenerate it to check the display effect.

+See :ref:`roofline-Analysis-options` for more information about Roofline and its usage in analysis mode.

 .. _cli-list-metrics:

 2. Use ``--list-metrics`` to generate a list of available metrics for inspection.